Professor of Theology and Old Testament

 Ph.D., Religion [Theology], Baylor University

-Dissertation: “Blessing Wounding: The Theological Import of Paratactic Style in Flannery O’Connor’s Fiction and Hebrew Narrative”
+Dissertation: “Blessed Wounding: The Theological Import of Paratactic Style in Flannery O’Connor’s Fiction and Hebrew Narrative”

 Supervisor: Ralph C. Wood, PhD